facebookresearch/CParser/README.md

 - `-std=(c|gnu)(89|99|11)`
   This option selects a C dialect.
-  In the context of the preprocessor, this only impacts the symbols predefined by `lcpp`.
+  In the context of the preprocessor, this impacts the symbols predefined by `lcpp` and potentially enables GCC extensions of the variadic macro definition syntax.
   * Symbol `__CPARSER__` is always defined with value <1>.
   * Symbols `__STDC__` and `__STDC_VERSION__` are either defined by
     option `-Zcppdef` or take values suitable for the target C